briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

 ## 1355.05   Development of stormwater pollution prevention plans

-1. _(a)_ This regulation requires that a (SWP3) be developed and implemented for all commercial and industrial site development and all development projects disturbing one (1) acre or, or less than one (1) acre if part of a larger common plan of development or sale disturbing one (1) or more acres of total land.
-The Village Engineer has the discretion to require a SWP3 for projects on sites of any size.
+1. _(a)_ This regulation requires that a <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> be developed and implemented for all commercial and industrial site development and all development projects disturbing one (1) acre or, or less than one (1) acre if part of a larger common plan of development or sale disturbing one (1) or more acres of total land.
+The Village Engineer has the discretion to require a <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> for projects on sites of any size.

-2. _(b)_ An Abbreviated SWP3 shall be submitted in the following cases:
+2. _(b)_ An Abbreviated <abbr title="Stormwater Pollution Prevention
+Plan">SWP3</abbr> shall be submitted in the following cases:

     1. _(1)_ New single-family residential construction.
 If such activities disturb one (1) acre or more, or are part of a larger common plan of